henryhjia/flask_stock/README.md

 ## Project Overview

 **Stock Data Analyzer** is a Flask-based web application that uses a **RESTful API** to retrieve and analyze historical stock data from **Yahoo Finance.**
+The application is developed with the help of **AI-assisted programming** using **Gemini**, which helped streamline coding and improve efficiency.

 Given a **stock ticker** and a **date range**, the app:

 - Fetches historical stock prices from Yahoo Finance.